iscbarragan/src_Template_Pages_home.ctp-cakephp-3.0/README.md

   Please be aware that this page will not be shown if you turn off debug mode unless you replace src/Template/Pages/home.ctp with your own version.

-que se muestra al iniciar un proyecto con cakephp.
+que se muestra al iniciar un proyecto con cakephp 3.0.